 In McConnell v.
 FEC, 540 U.S. 93 (2003) the Court reiterated this idea by explaining that the state interest to justify limits on campaign finance "is not limited to the elimination of quid pro quo, cash-for-votes exchanges, but extends also to undue influence on an officeholder's judgment, and the appearance of such influence," at 150.
-In McConnell the Court upheld the about the undue influence of campaign money as to corruption.
+In McConnell the Court upheld the Bipartisan Campaign Reform Act (BCRA) of 2002 which responded as much to concerns about the undue influence of campaign money as to corruption.
 As the Court acknowledged: